- Navigating the City

 My street isn't plowed yet!

 Public Service Department snow removal crews follow a priority for snow removal.
 The state highways and arterials, such as Cedar Street, Martin Luther King Blvd.
 Jr., Saginaw Street, Pennsylvania Avenue, and Aurelius Road are given first priority; major streets, such as Washington Avenue and Pleasant Grove are given second priority.
-Local streets are third priority and plowed if the snowfall is 4" or more.
+Local streets are third priority and plowed if 4" or more of snow has accumulated.
 Generally, it takes City crews a day or two to clear snow off the arterial and major streets after which the locals are plowed.
 If you have concerns or emergency needs for snow removal, please call Public Service Department at 483-4161 or 483-4455.

 There is a dead animal in middle of the road.
 Who do I call about this?

-Wild animals, such as squirrels, raccoons, etc., that are in the right-of-way will be picked up by a Public Service Department representative by phoning 483-4161 or 483-4555.
+Wild animals, such as squirrels, raccoons, etc., that are in the right-of-way will be picked up by a Public Service Department representative by phoning 483-4161.
 Domestic animals, such as a cat or dog will be picked up by the Ingham County Animal Control by phoning 676-8370.

 My neighbor is blowing/raking the leaves from his yard into the road!
 What can you do about this?

-Contact the Public Service Department at 483-4400.
-An enforcement officer will sent out to follow-up on this concern.
+Contact the Public Service Department at 483-4161.
+A representative will sent out to follow up on this concern.
 Raking or blowing leaves into the street is a violation of City Ordinance.
 Violators may be issued a citation.
 Caller's identity is kept confidential.

 Can I put leaves in plastic bags?